National Infant Program (formerly known as African American Infant Program)

 You will be assigned a CFA social worker who will be your advocate, helping you prepare for your adoption.
 The social worker will conduct your adoption home study that includes, but is not limited to issues such as; your racial and ethnic heritage, prenatal and medical background risks, your willingness to provide letters, pictures and or visits to the birth parents through the placing agency, your understanding of transracial parenting issues (if applicable) and your understanding of the grief and loss issues in adoption.
 The social worker will then submit your completed Home Study and a non-identifying summary to CFA.
 After your study has been approved, your file will officially be transferred to the Program Director who works with agencies across the country whose birthmothers are making an adoption plan.

-After your contracts are received and you have completed the Domestic Infant Training Course, you will be asked to design a “Dear Birthmother” letter and picture portfolio that will be presented to birth mothers once your adoption home study is approved.
+After your contracts are received and you have completed the Domestic Infant Training Course, you will be asked to design a family profile book that will be presented to birth mothers once your adoption home study is approved.
 Instructions for designing this profile and a sample are included with the Domestic Infant Training Course.
 The Program Director is available to help you if you have any questions.

 - WAITING FAMILIES SEMINARS (Informational flyer)

 The Waiting Families Seminar is designed to provide additional support and education.
-These seminars are held on a Saturday in the spring and fall of each year.
+These seminars are held in the spring and fall of each year.
 Participants may choose from a variety of workshops, including transracial parenting and dealing with racism, understanding birth parent issues, grief and loss in adoptions, and openness with birth families.
-The workshops also include panel presentations and the opportunity to interact with counselors and other CFA staff.
+The seminar includes panel presentations and the opportunity to interact with experts in the field of infant adoption and other CFA staff.
 Attendance either prior to or immediately after placement is a requirement of the program.
 Click here for an information flyer.